vince-t-dev/business-admin/README.md

 *Temporary workaround until XPR supports files with chunks* - rename css/js/svg, remove all dots in filename.

-6. Go to XPR `GIT Bundles` and hit `Clone` on your bundle.
+6. Navigate to XPR `GIT Bundles` and hit `Clone` on your bundle.
 That's it!

 ## Documentation